 This differs from a warranty deed, which guarantees that the property is owned by the seller (grantor) and they are free to sell it to the buyer (grantee).

-Quitclaim deeds in Virginia are sometimes called “quit claims deeds,” “quick claim deeds,” or “quit claim deeds,” but these are wrong terms for the same document.
+Quitclaim deeds are sometimes called “quit claims deeds,” “quick claim deeds,” or “quit claim deeds,” but these are wrong terms for the same document.

 Important Laws & Requirements

 Signing: § 55-106 requires that quitclaim deeds be notarized.
 They also must have the signature of two witnesses.

 Recording: The completed and signed document needs to be returned to the Clerk of the Circuit Court with the proper filing fee.
 Choose the court where the property is located, and contact the court ahead of time to learn the appropriate filing fee.

 Capitals: Several phrases in the quitclaim deed in Virginia must be written in all caps, including the first listing of the grantor and grantee’s names, as well as THIS DEED, and KNOW ALL MEN BY THESE PRESENTS